chevah/geck/content/support.rst

 Once the installation details are provided, recreate the issue in a similar environment.

-This should be created via a dedicated VM for testing/support activities.
+This should be created via a dedicated VM for testing / support activities.

 Chat